Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 The falling rate of profit is rooted in the increasing productivity of labor as it develops under capitalism.
 As Marx explained,

-“… It is an incontrovertible fact that, as capitalist production develops, the portion of capital invested in machinery and raw materials grows, and the portion laid out in wages declines.”
-(Theories of Surplus Value, vol. 3, chap.
-23)
+“. . .
+It is an incontrovertible fact that, as capitalist production develops, the portion of capital invested in machinery and raw materials grows, and the portion laid out in wages declines.”

-But profit only comes from the results of the labor that is actively applied in the process of production — profit does not flow from materials, tools, machinery and tools that the capitalist has purchased in order to organize the productive process.
+But profit only comes from the results of the labor that is actively performed in the process of production — profit does not flow from materials, tools, machinery and spare parts that the capitalist has purchased in order to organize the productive process.
 These items, necessary for production, are paid for (in the long run and on the average) at their value.
 Therefore constant capital is the part that merely reproduces its preexisting value in the product of labor.
 Variable capital, the wage, reproduces its value, but with an increment.
 The increment is profit.
 Labor creates more value than is paid for it.
-As Marx indicated:
+As Marx indicated in Grundrisse:

-“With all application of machinery (let us initially look at the case such as it arises directly, that a capitalist puts a part of his capital into machinery rather than into immediate labor) a part of the capital is taken away from its variable and self-multiplying portion, i.e. that which exchanges for living labor, so as to add it to the constant part, whose value is merely reproduced or maintained in the product.
+“With all application of machinery (let us initially look at the case such as it arises directly, that a capitalist puts a part of his capital into machinery rather than into immediate labor) a part of the capital is taken away from its variable and self-multiplying portion, i.e., that which exchanges for living labor, so as to add it to the constant part, whose value is merely reproduced or maintained in the product.
 But the purpose of this is to make the remaining portion more productive.”
-(Grundrisse, part VII, Machinery and Profit)

-Over time, and with the growth of mechanization and automation, the total product value is composed more and more of constant capital value, transferred to the product of labor.
-The division of the newly-added value into the portion representing what has been paid for wages and the portion appropriated by the capitalist as surplus value thus takes place within a dwindling portion of the total product value.
-The surplus value is contained entirely within the shrinking element, which becomes vanishingly small in relation to the ever more massive bulk of the constant capital element.
+Over time, and with the growth of mechanization and automation, the total product value is composed of higher proportions of constant capital value, transferred to the product of labor.
+The newly-added value arising from the activity of the wage-laborers is, itself, divided into two portions—the part that is paid for as wages and the part appropriated by the capitalist as surplus value.
+As the constant portion of product grows in relation to newly-added value, the profit is contained entirely within the shrinking element, which becomes vanishingly small in relation to the ever more massive bulk of the constant capital element.
 This is why the profit rate falls in the long run.

 But how does the falling profit rate lead to economic crises and social strife?
-Marx observed:
+In Capital, vol. 3, Marx observed:

 The expansion of the productive forces strives to go beyond the limited powers of consumption of the mass of the people.
 On the one hand the relentless process of automation of production continues to throw masses of laborers to the side, and their means of consumption decline.
 On the other hand the productive apparatus adapts itself more and more to maximize the output of products per unit of time.
 On the one side, a cramping restriction of consumption; on the other a mass of products bursting at the seams.